sesam-community/simple-odata/README.md

 `base_url` - the base url of the odata API service.

-`id_attribute` - the name of the property containing the id / _id value for an entity.

 `value_field` - the name of the field containing the values, default value: value.